MartinWitt/laughing-train/mining/cassandra-accord.md

             case Set:
             case TrySet:
-                setKind(partialTxn.kind());
                 setPartialTxn(partialTxn = partialTxn.slice(allRanges, shard.isHome()));
-                // TODO: duplicate application of ranges
-                safeStore.forEach(partialTxn.keys(), allRanges, forKey -> {
+                // TODO (expected, efficiency): we may register the same ranges more than once safeStore.forEach(partialTxn.keys(), allRanges, forKey -> {
-                    // TODO: no need to register on PreAccept if already Accepted forKey.register(this);
+                    // TODO (desirable, efficiency): no need to register on PreAccept if already Accepted forKey.register(this);
                 });
                 break;